orochi-network/orochi-network.github.io/src/threshold-ecdsa/threshold-ecdsa-construction/actual-construction/security-consideration.md

 ### Security Consideration

-Finally, we would like to discuss several concerns that should be noted when implementing the threshold ECDSA protocol.
+Finally, since there has been numerous pracical attacks performed on threshold ECDSA implementations, we would like to discuss several concerns that should be noted when implementing the threshold ECDSA protocol.

 - **Proving the Discrete Log Relation in Composite Modulus:** Recall that in Step 3 of the key refresh process, we require the participants \\(P_i\\) to prove the discrete log relation between \\(h_{i1}\\) and \\(h_{i2}\\) in modulo \\(N_i\\).
 This can be done using Schnorr's protocol for Ring, as specified in (see [Supporting Protocols](./supporting-algorithms.md)).
 The protocol uses binary challenge \\(c \in \\{0,1\\}\\), which has soundness error \\(1/2\\).
 It is repeated \\(\lambda\\) times to achieve soundness error \\(1/2^\lambda\\).
 When the order of the group is a prime number \\(p\\), one can **extend the challenge set** to be \\(\mathbb{Z}_p\\) and execute the protocol **only once**, this is the case of an ordinary Schnorr protocol.
 However, we cannot do the same thing for the group \\(\mathbb{Z}^*_N\\), since its order is divisible by \\(2\\).
 [Verichain](https://www.verichains.io/tsshock/) showed that doing so can leak the secret key of the protocol.
 Hence, we need to **repeat the Schnorr protocol for Ring** \\(\lambda\\) **times when proving the discrete log relation in modulo** \\(N_i\\) for each \\(i\\).